fennel-ai/client/docs/pages/api-reference/client/commit.md

 :::info
-Since preview's main goal is to check the validity of old & new definitions, it only works with real client/server and mock client/server ignore it.
+Since preview's main goal is to check the validity of old & new definitions, it only works with the real client/server.
+Mock client/server simply ignores it.
 :::
 </Expandable>